Search This Blog

 I have been very lucky.
 My personal rank had been EX 01, but I over-filled a few positions after my stint as DG.
 In one such job, I was encouraged to officially take the lower-ranked job and was all set to sign the offer when my phone rang.
 "Nancy, you can't take that position," said pay clerk Dale Coburn.
 "Why not?"
 I asked.
 "Because your salary will drop markedly."

 How had no one told me this?
 I was floored!
 Dale was another angel on my shoulder because I was always nice to him whenever we met.
-Although he was not an EX, I treated Dale with the utmost respect because he was the guy who manager people's pay cheques.
+Although he was not an EX, I treated Dale with the utmost respect because he was the guy who managed people's pay cheques.
 Not someone to be trifled with.

 So huge thanks to Dale and Dick and Louis.
 I think of them every time my pension hits my bank account.